Block-Lab/kNight.js/README.md

 # kNight.js

-kNight.js is one of the first completely free alternatives to coin-hive as a CryptoNight miner.
+One of the first completely free alternatives to coin-hive as a CryptoNight miner built with Node.js and WebAssembly.

-We believe that mining will eventually replace Ads as a way to generate revenue for sites.
+kNight can potentially replace the current Ad-based revenue model for sites.

+## Major Supported Currencies

+- Monero
+- Electroneum

+## Supported Algorithms

+  - 1MiB scratchpad memory
+      - cryptonight_lite
+      - cryptonight_lite_v7
+  - 2MiB scratchpad memory
+      - cryptonight
+      - cryptonight_v7

 ## Acknowledgements